 Averted in later episodes when starts wearing clothes.

 Stargate SG-1: The Asgard are highly advanced grey space aliens, but never wear clothes.
 They quite visibly have no genitalia, since they reproduce through cloning.
-Lampshaded when both Sheppard and Mitchell first meet them, and their primary concern is if they are supposed to walk around naked.
+Lampshaded when both Sheppard and Mitchell first meet them, and their primary concern is wondering if Asgard are supposed to be naked.